Alexanderfrs/Git-practice/README.md

 - Use descriptive names for new branches!
 - Each commit should have a message explaining what has changed and why.
 Each commit becomes a part of the history of the branch, and a point you can revert back to if you need to.
 - When a Pull Request is made, it can be reviewed by whoever has the proper access to the branch.
 This is where good discussions and review of the changes happen.
+- According to Git naming conventions, it is recommended to name your own repository origin, and the one you forked for upstream